 Discretionary (family) trusts nominate family members as beneficiaries.
 Trusts are often used in bankruptcy cases to provide protection of family assets, or in cases of family breakdown.
 They are also commonly used when there is a challenge to a will, or to ensure the financial protection of orphaned children.

-Before deciding a business model, seek advice from an accountant who can explain all the complexities of the various structures and advise you on which model is best for both you and your business.
+Before deciding on a business model, seek advice from an accountant who can explain all the complexities of the various structures and advise you on which model is best for both you and your business.